-How will we be entertained in the autonomous age?
+How will in-car consumer enjoyment improve in the autonomous age?

 One of the most eagerly anticipated aspects of the approaching autonomous era is all the extra time people will have once they no longer have to drive cars themselves – often referred to as the 25th hour.
 Be it on the daily commute or on long road trips, autonomous driving promises the luxurious feel of a chauffeur-driven experience – but this time not only reserved for the happy few.